-Listing 9.1 presents an implementation of this model with NMODL.
-Inline comments start with a colon and terminate at the end of the line.
-NMODL also allows comment blocks, which are demarcated by the keywords COMMENT . . .
-ENDCOMMENT.
-In passing, we mention that a similar syntax can be used to embed C code in a mod file, e.g.
+Listing 9.1 presents an implementation of this mechanism with NMODL.
+Single line comments start with a : (colon) and terminate at the end of the line.
+NMODL also allows multiple line comments, which are demarcated by the keywords COMMENT and ENDCOMMENT.